1st-IRF/policies-and-field-manuals/about_the_unit/rank.rst

 Rank Structure
 ---------------

-We use the following ranks within the 1IRF.
+We use the following ranks within the 1st IRF.
 The promotion policies and guidelines are below - this section is purely to show what ranks we use and how they are configured:

 **PV1 through to SPC**